DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 kubectl apply -f filestore-example.yaml
 ```

-3. Create the [customdatasource-pvc](customdatasource-pvc.yaml) PVC using the filestore-example StorageClass in ReadWriteOnce access Mode so we can copy the driver to the PV:
+3. Create the [customdatasource-pvc](customdatasource-pvc.yaml) PVC using the filestore-example StorageClass in ReadWriteOnce access mode to copy the driver to the PV:

 ```
 kubectl apply -f customdatasource-pvc.yaml
 ```

-4. Create a [nginx](nginx.yaml) pod using this PVC that will be used only to copy the driver because this container is accessible as root:
+4. Create a [nginx](nginx.yaml) pod that uses this PVC.
+It serves only to copy the PostgresSQL driver because this container is accessible as root:

 ```
 kubectl apply -f nginx.yaml
 ```

-5. Copy the Google Cloud PostgresSQL driver on the nginx pod:
+5. Copy the Google Cloud PostgresSQL driver to the nginx pod:

 ```
 export NGINX_COPY_POD=$(kubectl get pod | grep nginx-driver-copy) kubectl cp postgres-socket-factory-<X.X.X>-jar-with-driver-and-dependencies.jar $(NGINX_COPY_POD):/usr/share/nginx/html
 ```

-6. Change the PV accessmode to ReadOnlyMany; this way, all ODM containers will be able to access the PV as readonly and scheduled on several node:
+6. Change the PV access mode to ReadOnlyMany.
+This way, all ODM containers will be able to access the PV as readonly and scheduled on several nodes:

 ```
 export PV_NAME=$(kubectl get pvc customdatasource-pvc -o jsonpath={.spec.volumeName})